ozydingo/belongs_to_hierarchy/README.md

 # Has Many Through Hierarchy
-## Define hierarchically polymorphic has_one and has_many assocaitions between ActiveRecord models
+## Define an association between an ActiveRecord model and a hierachy of various other models

-Through Hierarchy allows you to construct associations that span across associaiton hierarchies.
-These fall into three type: `HasMany`, `HasOne`, and `HasMany :uniq`.
+Through Hierarchy allows you to construct associations that span across different models via a defined hierarchy.
+Supported associations include `has_one`, `has_many`, and `has)many :uniq` associations.

-* A `HasMany` assocaition fetches any objects associated to a target through any of its hierarchy members.
+* A `has_many` assocaition fetches any objects associated to a target through any of its hierarchy members.

-* A `HasOne` will always fetch the association belonging to the closest hierarchy member (e.g. Document < Folder < Project).
+* A `has_one` will always fetch the association belonging to the closest hierarchy member (e.g. Document < Folder < Project).

-* A `HasMany :uniq` assocaition retrieves multiple assocaited objects, but groups them by a specified field (e.g. a type or type_id column), and fetches only the object belonging to the closest hierarchy member *within* each group.
-In essense, a `HasMany :uniq` association can be described as a `HasMany HasOnes` of the same model.
+* A `has_many :uniq` assocaition retrieves multiple assocaited objects, but groups them by a specified field (e.g. a type or type_id column), and fetches only the object belonging to the closest hierarchy member *within* each group.
+In essense, a `has_many :uniq` association can be described as a `has_many has_one`s of the same model.

 ### Example